syncfusion-content/blazor-docs/blazor/sparkline/markers.md

 ---
 layout: post
-title: Markers in Blazor Sparkline Charts Component | Syncfusion
+title: Markers in the Blazor Sparkline component | Syncfusion
-description: Learn about Markers in Blazor Sparkline Charts component of Syncfusion, and more details.
+description: Learn here all about the Markers of Syncfusion Sparkline (SfSparkline) component and more.
 platform: Blazor
 control: Sparkline Charts
 documentation: ug
----

----
-title: "Markers in the Blazor Sparkline component | Syncfusion"

-component: "Sparkline"

-description: "Learn here all about the Markers of Syncfusion Sparkline (SfSparkline) component and more."
 ---

 # Markers in the Blazor Sparkline (SfSparkline)